anupvarghese/anupvarghese.github.io/_posts/2017-05-08-query-parser-express.markdown

 Express has simple and extended query parsers. `simple` is based on Node's [queryparser](https://www.npmjs.com/package/querystring) and `extended` is based on [qs](https://www.npmjs.com/package/qs)

-However if we need to override the default options of `qs`, we could do as below,
+However, if we need to override the default options of `qs`, we could do as below,

 ```javascript
 const express = require('express');